Man arrested in London after stabbing near British Museum

 3 HIKERS FOUND DEAD NEAR NOTORIOUS RIDGE IN SCOTTISH HIGHLANDS

-The Museum said on Twitter that it is now "temporarily closed due to an incident close by."
+The Museum said on Twitter that it was temporarily "closed this morning due to an incident following a member of the public being attacked nearby."

-"We will update visitors as soon as we are able to reopen," it said.
+"Visitors were evacuated as a precaution, and we wish the victim a swift recovery," it added.
+"The Museum has now reopened with raised security including a heightened search operation."

 The London Ambulance Service told The Telegraph that the victim suffered a stab wound in the arm.